doecode/doecode/README.md

 # doecode
-Main repo for managing theD DOECOode project.
+Main repo for managing the DOECode project.